jrandj/redhat/README.md

 1. Asghar Ghori - Exercise 7.1: Modify Primary Command Prompt

 	* Customise the primary shell prompt to display the information enclosed within the quotes "\<username on hostname in pwd\>:" using variable and command substitution.
-Edit the `~/.profile`file for *user100* and define the new value in there for permenence:
+Edit the `~/.profile`file for *user100* and define the new value in there for permanence:
 	    ```shell
 		export PS1="< $LOGNAME on $(hostname) in \$PWD>"
 		# add to ~/.profile for user100
+        ```

+1. Asghar Ghori - Exercise 8.1: Submit, View, List, and Remove an at Job

+	* Submit a job as *user100* to run the *date* command at 11:30pm on March 31, 2021, and have the output and any error messages generated redirected to `/tmp/date.out`.
+List the submitted job and then remove it:
+	    ```shell
+		# as user100
+		at 11:30pm 03/31/2021
+		# enter "date &> /tmp/date.out"
+		atq # view job in queue
+		at -c 1 # view job details
+		atrm 1 # remove job
+        ```

+1. Asghar Ghori - Exercise 8.2: Add, List, and Remove a Cron Job

+	* Assume all users are currently denied access to cron.
+Submit a cron job as *user100* to echo "Hello, this is a cron test.".
+Schedule this command to execute at every fifth minute past the hour between 10:00 am and 11:00 am on the fifth and twentieth of every month.
+Have the output redirected to `/tmp/hello.out`.
+List the cron entry and then remove it:
+	    ```shell
+		# as root
+		echo "user100" > /etc/cron.allow
+		# ensure cron.deny is empty
+		# as user100
+		crontab
+		# */5 10,11 5,20 * * echo "Hello, this is a cron test." >> /tmp/hello.out
+		crontab -e # list
+		crontab -l # remove
+        ```

+1. Asghar Ghori - Exercise 9.1: Perform Package Management Tasks Using rpm

+	* Verify the integrity and authenticity of a package called *dcraw* located in the `/mnt/AppStream/Packages` directory on the installation image and then install it.
+Display basic information about the package, show files it contains, list documentation files, verify the package attributes and remove the package:
+	    ```shell
+		ls -l /mnt/AppStream/Packages/dcraw*
+		rpmkeys -K /mnt/AppStream/Packages/dcraw-9.27.0-9.e18.x86_64.rpm # check integrity
+		sudo rpm -ivh /mnt/AppStream/Packages/dcraw-9.27.0-9.e18.x86_64.rpm # -i is install, -v is verbose and -h is hash
+		rpm -qi dcraw # -q is query and -i is install
+		rpm -qd dcraw # -q is query and -d is docfiles
+		rpm -Vv dcraw # -V is verify and -v is verbose
+		sudo rpm -ve # -v is verbose and -e is erase
+        ```

+1. Asghar Ghori - Exercise 10.1: Configure Access to Pre-Built ISO Repositories

+	* Access 2 DNF repositories that are available on the RHEL 8 image.
+Create a definition file for the repositories and confirm:
+	    ```shell
+		df -h # after mounting optical drive in VirtualBox
+		vi /etc/yum.repos.d/centos.local
+		# contents of centos.local
+        #####
+        #[BaseOS]
+		#name=BaseOS
+		#baseurl=file:///run/media/$name/BaseOS
+		#gpgcheck=0
+		#
+        #[AppStream]
+		#name=AppStream
+		#gpgcheck=0
+        #####
+		#baseurl=file:///run/media/$name/AppStream
+		dnf repolist # confirm new repos are added
         ```